manofthelionarmy/nvim/README.md

 However, it will lint everything in the current pkg, which means it may lint vendored pkgs too :(.
 This setting sounds very resource intensive so it's better to set to 0.
+Instead, we primarily want to lint our current file, not every file in every vendored and local pkg.

 Check :help ale-go